Cordyceps for Immune Support: What the Research Shows

 Treating active infection Not supported — no acute treatment trial data exists.
 Consult your healthcare professional.

-You can start with 1-1.5g/day of Cordyceps militaris for immune support.
-Allow 4-8 weeks to see NK cell changes based on the trial timelines.
-You don't need to cycle off if your goal is ongoing immune maintenance — the safety data supports continuous use at these doses.
+You can start with 1-1.5g/day of Cordyceps militaris for general wellbeing.
+Allow 4-8 weeks to observe changes based on the trial timelines.
+You don't need to cycle off if your goal is ongoing support — the safety data supports continuous use at these doses.

-Consider taking cordyceps year-round if you train intensively — heavy exercise transiently suppresses immune function (the "open window" theory), and the reduction in IL-1β and IL-6 seen in the training studies is relevant here.
+Some people consider taking cordyceps year-round if they train intensively — heavy exercise may transiently affect immune function (the "open window" theory), and research into cytokine modulation is ongoing.
 Not recommended as a standalone treatment for any acute illness — seek medical attention if symptoms are concerning.

 Cordyceps is not appropriate for people taking immunosuppressive medications without medical supervision.
 If you have an autoimmune condition, the Th1/Th2 modulating activity may not be suitable — consult your healthcare professional before use.
 It is also not suitable for use during pregnancy due to insufficient safety data.